FusionAuth/fusionauth-site/site/learn/expert-advice/security/breached-password-detection.md

 ## Finding compromised passwords

-First, you need to find the passwords.
+First, you need to find the plaintext passwords.
 Have I Been Pwned is a good place to start, but there are other providers out there, such as DeHashed or GhostProject.
 There may be substantial overlap between these providers.

 You can also include lists of common passwords in your datasets.
 These may not be present in any public data breach, but are used often enough that they are easy for an attacker to guess, and so should be avoided.
 Feel free to augment your datasets with any other dictionary lists you can put together.